 In summary, it would seem that as long as it’s legal to catch sharks in the US, some feel that it would be extremely wasteful to not allow the sale of the fins from those same sharks.
 It’s not shark finning if the entire shark is brought to market.
 This bill will not ban catching sharks for commercial reasons.
 It will just make the sale of the fins illegal.
 Stopping any shark fins from being imported or exported to/from the US would have a much greater impact.

-Here is Oceana’s video making the case for the passage of the bill:
+Here is a link to Oceana’s video making the case for the passage of the bill.

 Read the full text of the Shark Fin Trade Elimination Act of 2016 here.

 Read the full article in Hakai Magazine here: The Shark Fin Ban That Should Be Banned | Hakai Magazine